pyglet/pyglet/doc/programming_guide/examplegame.rst

 ^^^^^^^^^^^^^^^^^^

 We want pyglet to run some specific code whenever the window is drawn.
-An :meth:`~pyglet.window.Window.on_draw` event is dispatched to the window to give it a chance to redraw its contents.  pyglet provides several ways to attach event handlers to objects; a simple way is to use a decorator::
+A :meth:`~pyglet.window.Window.on_draw` event is dispatched by the window to give it a chance to redraw its contents.  pyglet provides several ways to attach event handlers to objects; a simple way is to use a decorator::